Former Associated Research Fellow

-Dr.Serdaroglu is specialized in issues of political and economic development, collective action, regional integration, EU affairs and Euro-Turkish relations.
-Additionally he has research experience in voting behavior, intercultural communication, Turkish polity and entrepreneurship.
+Dr.Serdaroglu specializes in issues of political and economic development, collective action, regional integration, EU affairs and Euro-Turkish relations.
+Additionally, he has research experience in voting behavior, intercultural communication, Turkish polity and entrepreneurship.

 Publications by Ozan Serdaroglu